-- 2) Data fields in the Component Categories accept your inputs within a "bounding box" that appears after you click on a data value.
-Click on the ▼ symbol inside the bounding box to open a drop-down menu. - 3) Begin the engine build by moving your mouse into the Simulation category and (left) clicking the Filling-And-Emptying Model radio button, activating the FE simulation method (not necessary for DynoSim6 users).
-Then select the RPM Range values for the simulation as shown here:
+- 2) Data fields in the Component Categories accept your inputs within a "bounding box" that appears after you click on a data field value.
+Click on the down-pointing triangle symbol inside the bounding box to open a drop-down menu. - 3) Begin the engine build by moving your mouse into the Simulation category and left-clicking the Filling-And-Emptying-Wave-Assisted radio button, activating the FE simulation method (this is not necessary for DynoSim6 users, as the FE method is selected by default).
+Next, select the Advanced mode (if not already shown in the FE Integration menu) which provides a good balance between speed and accuracy in simulation calculations.
+Finally, choose the RPM Range values for the simulation as shown here: